Khashoggi murder: What we know about Saudi suspects | Malay Mail

-RIYADH, Nov 16 — Saudi journalist Jamal Khashoggi was murdered on October 2 in his country’s consulate in Istanbul.
+RIYADH, Saudi Arabia, Nov 17 — Saudi journalist Jamal Khashoggi was murdered on October 2 in his country’s consulate in Istanbul.

-Khashoggi, a Washington Post contributor and critic of Crown Prince Mohammed bin Salman, was drugged, dismembered and then transferred out of the consulate, Riyadh’s public prosecution said yesterday.
+Khashoggi, a Washington Post contributor and critic of Crown Prince Mohammed bin Salman, was drugged and dismembered and his remains were then removed from the consulate, the Saudi public prosecutor’s office said on Thursday.

-Here is what we know about the Saudi nationals allegedly involved in the murder that has provoked an international outcry.
+Here is what we know about the Saudis accused of involvement in the murder that has provoked an international outcry.

 21 suspects

-- A total of 21 people, all Saudi citizens, are in custody in connection with the Khashoggi murder, the Saudi prosecution said without disclosing their identities.
+- A total of 21 people, all Saudi citizens, are in custody in connection with Khashoggi’s killing, the Saudi prosecutor’s office said, without identifying them.

-- Of the 21 suspects, 11 have been indicted while investigations are to continue into the others.
+- Of the 21 suspects, 11 have been indicted while investigations continue into the others.

-- The prosecution said it was seeking the death penalty against five individuals who “are charged with ordering and committing the crime”.
+- The prosecutor’s office said it was seeking the death penalty against five accused who “are charged with ordering and committing the crime”.

 Five Saudi officials sacked